-The Securities and Exchange Commission’s increasing attention on business practices means it’s no longer business as usual, especially in the public sector.
+The Securities and Exchange Commission’s increasing attention on business practices means it is no longer business as usual, especially in the sector of publicly traded companies.
 The Sarbanes-Oxley Act requires that board members, executives, managers, audit committees and others take on a much larger responsibility related to liability in many facets of their jobs, and long-held standards in the financial and employment arena can now be in violation of Sarbanes-Oxley.

 At Williams Kastner, our Corporate Governance attorneys understand these complicated and ever-changing regulations, and can advise organizations, their executives and employees on how to improve policies, ensure individual protection, or, if need be, represent them in litigation matters.